-- council-controlled land land where a lease authorises the use of the land; - advertising signs, community celebrations and events, community markets and street performances; and - commercial activities on National Parks, land and waterways that are controlled directly by the State, including schools, private land and any other land and waterways that Council does not control.
+- · council-controlled land where a lease authorises the use of the land; - advertising signs, community celebrations and events, community markets and street performances; and - commercial activities in National Parks, or on land and waterways that are controlled directly by the State, including schools, private land and any other land and waterways that Council does not control.

-While this policy does not apply, activities mentioned above may require a local law permit for the activity to occur on council-controlled land.
+While this policy does not apply, activities mentioned above may require a local law permit for the activity to occur on Council-controlled land.